-After our hiking weekend in the Saint-Donat-de-Montcalm region in Lanaudière, Mireille and I decided to make a stop on our way back for a final hike.
+After our hiking weekend in the Saint-Donat-de-Montcalm region in Lanaudière, my sister-in-law Mireille and I decided to make a stop on our way back for a final hike.
 We opted to climb to the top of Mont Kaaikop in the municipality of Sainte-Lucie-des-Laurentides.

 The name “Kaaikop” comes from the Algonquin language and means “rocky, high and steep site”.
 The name should have given us a little idea of what to expect.
 But as we had reached the summits of Mont Ouareau, of Montagne Noire and of Cap de la Fée without too much difficulty, for us it was only a matter of adding one more summit to our list of conquered mountains.